 Seeing someone struggling on the crux that you breeze through gives you the urge to share your wisdom with the climber.
 Unfortunately, not all climbers are grateful for your good intentions.
 Climbers are a unique bunch, not every climber wants help especially if he or she is on an onsight attempt or wants to figure out the crux on their own.
 Hence, it is best to keep your beta to yourself.

 5 – Share beta only if you are beta worthy

-There will be time when a climber is stuck at the crux and wants beta.
+There will be a time when a climber is stuck at the crux and wants beta.
 If you are an experienced climber or had finished the route then it is good that you share your beta.
-However, if you are an armchair climber or hadn’t climb the route before maybe you shouldn’t be sharing any beta because you wouldn’t any in the first place.
+However, if you are an armchair climber or hadn’t climbed the route before maybe you shouldn’t be sharing any beta because you wouldn’t have any in the first place.
 Giving bad beta is worse than giving no beta.

 6 – Chipping holds

 There are routes that are so hard that you can’t even start.
 Yes, there are some routes that have start moves that are so heinous which makes clipping into the first draw insanely dangerous.